jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 + [Next steps](#next)

 ## Introduction <a id="intro" class="tall">&nbsp;</a>
-Millions of Tweets with photos and videos are posted every day.
-We often hear from customers and developers with questions on how to find Tweets with media of interest.
-The purpose of this guide is to help you build effective filters that match on Tweets  .
+Millions of Tweets with photos, videos and animated GIFs are posted every day.
+We often hear from customers and developers with questions on how to find and process Tweets with media of interest.
+The purpose of this guide is to help you do just that.

 When working with premium and enterprise APIs that return Tweets, a first step is developing rules, or filters, for finding Tweets of interest.
-These filters are built using a simple boolean syntax and a set of [premium operators]().
+These filters are built using a simple querying language, based on boolean syntax and a set of [premium operators](https://developer.twitter.com/en/docs/tweets/search/guides/premium-operators).
 When needing to match on media, there are two small sets of operators to work with.
+Picking the appropriate set of operators depends on how the media is shared.

 The first set is used to match Tweets that include photos, videos, and animated GIFs “attached” to the Tweet when composing it with the Twitter user-interface.
 These media are referred to as *native* media.
 Here's an example of a Tweet with native media: https://twitter.com/SnowBotDev/status/936075836607705089